DaleCS/Byte-Drive/README.md

 # Byte-Drive
-Byte Drive is an iOS cloud storage app developed by computer and software engineering students for a mobile development class.
+Byte Drive is an iOS cloud storage app developed by computer and software engineering students as a project for a mobile development class.

 # Byte Me Team
 Dale Christian Seen<br />